tomanistor/tomanistor.com/content/posts/hugo-workflow.md

 ```

 ## Gulp Pipeline ##
 When making any styling changes or designing themes, I use a Gulp pipeline to compile my SCSS files into compressed CSS files that are then rendering into the `public/` folder appropriately.
 Besides compiling and compressing style files, my gulpfile also runs a task that minifies my JavaScript files.
-Dan Bahrami has a [great guide](http://danbahrami.io/articles/building-a-production-website-with-hugo-and-gulp-js/) for setting up a Gulp pipeline and assigning Gulp tasks to watch for changes in style folders.
+Dan Bahrami has a [great guide](http://danbahrami.io/articles/building-a-production-website-with-hugo-and-gulp-js/) that includes setting up a Gulp pipeline and assigning Gulp tasks to watch for changes in style folders.

 To get the Gulp pipeline going after I start the Hugo server, I simply type: